Resource quantification for programming low-depth quantum circuits: Motivation

 \section{Motivation}

-The world is pending the arrival of the Noisy Intermediate-scale Quantum (NISQ) technology era in the near future \cite{Preskill2018quantumcomputingin}.
-With qubit numbers on the order of tens to hundreds, quantum computers are capable of running quantum algorithms that exhibit supremacy in terms of time and quantum memory complexity over their classical counterparts on the same task \cite{GroversAlgorithm1996, Shor1997, HHL}.
-Despite this optimistic vision, the computational power of quantum computers is intrinsically limited by the noise integrated in gate operations, and the insufficient coherence time of quantum particles in the presence of disturbance of the external environment \cite{NISQAlgorithms2022}.
+The world is awaiting the arrival of the Noisy Intermediate-scale Quantum (NISQ) technology era in the near future \cite{Preskill2018quantumcomputingin}.
+With qubit counts on the order of tens to hundreds, quantum computers can run quantum algorithms that offer advantages in time and quantum-memory complexity over their classical counterparts on the same tasks \cite{GroversAlgorithm1996, Shor1997, HHL}.
+Despite this optimistic vision, the computational power of quantum computers is intrinsically limited by noise inherent in gate operations and by the limited coherence times of quantum particles interacting with the external environment \cite{NISQAlgorithms2022}.
 To suppress their interference with the computational results, an intuitive approach is to compress the depth of the quantum circuits \cite{YunchaoLiuThesis2024}.
-These low-depth designs impose constraints on the number of sequential operations amid the computation, but they are still provably more powerful than their classical counterparts \cite{Bravyi2018, QNC0NotEqualAC0}.
+These low-depth designs limit the number of sequential operations performed during a computation but can still be provably more powerful than their classical counterparts \cite{Bravyi2018, QNC0NotEqualAC0}.